ste616/atca-training/tutorials/2_dcal_and_delavg/README.md

 We're going to use these two different sources to explore delay calibration strategies.

-## Normal strategy
+## Delay errors, in depth

-Let's begin by calibrating using 0823-500, which is a normal thing to do in the 4cm band when 1934-638 is not available.
+Let's begin by examining the delay errors observed on 0823-500, which is a normal thing to do in the 4cm band when 1934-638 is not available.
 In NSPD, look at the time 04:51 with `get time 04:51`.
 You should see NSPD display the timestamp 04:51:02,